 Afraid of making a mess of your first paint by numbers?

 The list contains everything we thought of but we may have missed some pieces of advice.
-Please comment below if you still have any questions and we'll reply as soon as possible.
+Please comment the post if you still have any questions and we'll reply as soon as possible.

 - Clear a flat area to start.